whurd20/carHacker/timeLog.md

 1/27
-I went down a rabbit hole when I just needed to rename my table from user to users.
+I went down a rabbit hole when I just needed to rename my table from userPass to userPasses.

 I found out I need to mark the src directory as source root https://stackoverflow.com/questions/18852425/intellij-does-not-show-class-when-we-right-click-and-select-new